mazen-mardini/libpahmm/README.md

 sudo make install
 ```
 To uninstall, look inside install_manifest.txt and delete everything that's listed there on your system.
-This can be done the follwing way.
+This can be done in the following way.
 Make sure to check that install_manifest.txt contains the files you
 actually want to delete:
 ```shell script
 cat install_manifest.txt
 ```
-If everything you want to remove everything listed in the file, then run the following command:
+If everything you want to remove is listed in the file, then run the following command:
 ```shell script
 sudo xargs rm < install_manifest.txt
 ```